Can A Personal Injury Lawyer Drop Your Case?

 4: Potential Damages Are Too Low

-• Clear proof you shared most of the fault
+- Clear proof that you shared most of the fault

-These facts shrink settlement value.
-Utah firms balance community service with staying open; if profit odds fade, they may withdraw and suggest small-claims court or self-representation instead.
+Utah firms balance community service with staying open; if profit odds fade, they may withdraw and suggest small-claims court or self-representation instead, which ties back to how personal injury lawyers are paid in contingency cases.

 5: Statute of Limitations Nearing